gregspurrier/lazing/README.md

 * `mapping`

 ## Supported Rubies
-Lazing has only been tested with Ruby 1.9.2-p0
+Lazing requires Ruby 1.9.
+It has been tested with Ruby 1.9.2-p0.

 ## Installation
+Lazing is distributed as a gem.
+To install, use the command:

+    gem install lazing

 ## Obtaining the Latest Version
 Lazing is hosted on github at